 UCLA has found that provides eliminating distractions, handwritten notes help us better understand concepts and remember information later on.

 Finally, you want to keep your audience engaged throughout the meeting.

 One way to accomplish this is by making sure that the meeting is necessary and has a clear purpose.
-You can ask attendees “What exactly are we meeting about?”at the start of every morning to make sure this is case.
+You can ask attendees “What exactly are we meeting about?” at the start of every morning to make sure this is the case.
 Just make sure that their answers are five words or less.
-If everyone is on the same page and knows what the meeting is about, they want get lost or confused.
+If everyone is on the same page and knows what the meeting is about, they want to get lost or confused.